gradle/gradle/design-docs/dependency-management.md

 # Module version

-A component instance with a (group, module, version) identifier.
-This is a backwards-compatibility concern.
+A component instance with an associated (group, module, version) identifier.

 # Implementation plan